honghaoz/UWQuestAPI/README.md

     -----------   | -------------
     term       | which term
     career | undergraduate or graduate
+    message | message like "Grades for the term will be available on Dec 20, 2014." institution | institution
     class | class category and number, e.g. CS 136
     description | class name
     units | units